Criticality-enhanced Electric Field Gradient Sensor with Single Trapped Ions

-\emph{Effects of noise} \textendash{} The main experimental noise sources that may impact the performance of our sensing scheme are (i) spin decoherence of the system-ion at a rate $\Gamma_{\rm dph}$ capturing also the frequency noise of the laser, (ii) motional decoherence of the phonon mode at a rate $\Gamma_{\rm m}$, and (iii) motional diffusion of the phonon mode mainly caused by photon recoil in the strong transition of the ancila-ion which, in the side-band resolved regime, results in effective phonon heating and cooling, at a rate $\Gamma_{\rm h}$ and $\Gamma_{\rm c}$ respectively.
-Note that these imperfections affect neither the effective dissipation rate of the phonon mode $\kappa$ nor the highly efficient ancilla-assisted continuous phonon counting.
+Noise can be detrimental to any quantum enhanced sensing protocol and certainly our proposal would be incomplete without a systematic study of the impact of realistic noise sources, found in the experiments, in the performance of our proposed sensor setup.
+As illustrated in Fig. \ref{fig:fig2}(b), the main relevant experimental noise sources are (i) spin decoherence of the system ion at an effective rate $\Gamma_{\rm dph}$, including also the effect of laser frequency noise, (ii) motional decoherence of the phonon mode at a rate $\Gamma_{\rm m}$, and (iii) motional diffusion of the phonon mode mainly caused by photon recoil in the strong transition $|d \rangle |n\rangle \rightarrow |e\rangle |n-1\rangle$ of the ancilla ion (at a rate $\Gamma_{\rm s}$, cf. Fig.~\ref{fig:fig2}).
+In the sideband resolved regime, such photon recoil results in effective phonon heating and cooling, $|d \rangle |n\rangle \rightarrow |e\rangle |n\pm1\rangle$, at a rate $\Gamma_{\rm h}$ and $\Gamma_{\rm c}$ respectively.
+The rates are given by $\Gamma_h\approx \Gamma_c \approx \frac{2}{5}R (\eta_{\rm LD}^{(2)})^2$ where $R=\frac{N_{\rm ph}}{\epsilon} \kappa$ is the rate of the scattered photons and $\frac{2}{5}\eta_{\rm LD}^{(2)}$ is the probability to decay in a sideband \cite{PhysRevA.46.2668}.
+Note that all the above imperfections do not affect either the effective dissipation rate of the phonon mode $\kappa$ or the highly efficient ancilla-assisted continuous phonon counting.
 Consequently, for the sake of numerical efficiency, we examine the effect of noise under the assumption of perfect photon detection efficiency $\epsilon=1$.
-In this case the SME of the unnormalised system-ion--phonon state reads
+In this case the SME of the unnormalised system ion-phonon state reads